Dun & Bradstreet Holdings Inc. (DNB) Shares Down Despite Recent Market Volatility

 DNB’s Market Performance

-During the last 5 trading sessions, DNB rose by +1.20%, which changed the moving average for the period of 200-days by -36.19% in comparison to the 20-day moving average, which settled at $10.55.
-In addition, Dun & Bradstreet Holdings Inc. saw -17.29% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, DNB fell by -5.97%, which changed the moving average for the period of 200-days by -40.38% in comparison to the 20-day moving average, which settled at $10.28.
+In addition, Dun & Bradstreet Holdings Inc. saw -21.62% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading